Local Services and Recommended Resources

 Our 6-year-old MacBook Pro has been overhauled, including a new keyboard and new speakers.
 Professional, capable and speaking impeccable English this young professional kept appointments and worked with a sense of urgency to get our computer back to us.

-Located just a block uphill/Southeast of the San Pedro De Poas Rosvil, he offers delivery of equipment and accessories in the area for a modest charge.
-Plus Manuel has plans to open a Mac repair shop in Grecia!
+Now located 175 meters east of Pali in Grecia.
+Manuel offers delivery of equipment and accessories in the area for a modest charge.
 We recommend him without reservation.
 Margaret or Steve, 8989-0765.

 Manuel Prado ACMT (Apple Certified Macintosh Technician)

 iGenius - WhatsApp 4200-0707 or 4200-0708